Caboolture, Queensland: 20th century

 St Columban's College, Caboolture: On 5 December 1926 Roman Catholic Archbishop James Duhig laid the foundation stone for St Columban's College at "Highlands", 451 Sandgate Road, Albion in Brisbane.
-The school officially opened on OSunday 29 January 1928.
+The school officially opened on Sunday 29 January 1928.
 It was a school for boys operated by the Christian Brothers.
 In 1985 the Christian Brothers passed the management of the college to the Brisbane Diocese.
 This triggered a number of changes, a phasing out the primary school to focus on secondary schooling.
-In 1996 the school accepted enrolments from girls and in 1997 the school relocated to Caboolture.
+In 1996, the school accepted enrolments from girls and in 1997 the school relocated to Caboolture.

 St Peter's Catholic School opened on 30 January 1951 in the parish church (now Mary McKillop Hall).
 It was initially operated by the Sisters of St Joseph of the Sacred Heart under principal Sister Juan McGrath, assisted by Sister Timothy and Sister Salome.

 Caboolture State High School opened on 23 January 1961, replacing the secondary department that operated at Caboolture State School from 1955 to 1960.

 Caboolture Special School opened in January 1980 with 50 students who had previously been in the Special Education Unit at Caboolture State School.

 Caboolture East State School opened on 29 January 1980.

 St Michael's College opened on 25 January 1983 with 4 students in a small farmhouse.
 It is associated with the Abbey Church of Christ the King, an Orthodox Catholic Church of Christ the King.

 St Paul's Lutheran Primary School opened in 1985.

 Tullawong State School opened on 1 February 1993.

 Tullawong State High School opened in January 1994.

+Before the 2008 local government amalgamations in Queensland, Caboolture Shire Council governed the area.

 Caboolture Christian School opened in 1998.
 In 2009 it was renamed Australian Christian College – Moreton.

 Harmony Montessori School opened in 1998.

 21st century

 Grace Lutheran College Caboolture opened in 2008 adjacent to St Paul's Lutheran Primary School.
 The college is campus of Grace Lutheran College at Rothwell.

 The Caboolture Library opened in 2011.

+Pumicestone State School opened in 2017.

 As part of the 30th Anniversary of Expo 88 celebration, on 26 October 2018, artist Ken Done unveiled the restoration of his iconic signs made for the Australia pavilion at Expo 88.
 It had spent the intervening years in a cow paddock beside the Bruce Highway at Deception Bay.
 The restoration was undertaken by the Caboolture Historical Village where they will remain on display.

-Caboolture has the unenviable title as one of Australia's "dole" capitals.
-It is also known for its crime along with neighbouring suburbs.
+Lee Street State Special School opened in 2020.